 The eastern tip of Trustees-owned Crane Beach has narrowed by 5 feet per year since the 1950s for a total loss of 112 acres—the equivalent of 84 football fields—and it has lost about 2,000 feet in length since 1995. (https://www.onthecoast.thetrustees.org/about)

-As a pillar of The Trustees five-year strategic plan, Momentum, The Trustees continues prioritizing coastal conservation, advocacy, land management and stewardship, focusing on the most vulnerable areas.
-Among the coastal adaptation projects underway are two beach resiliency trials which will aim to model solutions to coastal erosion and flooding, and protect threatened places for the next generation.
+As a pillar of The Trustees five-year strategic plan, Momentum, The Trustees continues prioritizing coastal conservation, advocacy, land management, and stewardship, focusing on the most vulnerable areas.
+Among the coastal adaptation projects underway are two beach resiliency trials which will model solutions to coastal erosion and flooding, and protect threatened places for the next generation.

-Though this 5-miles of globally significant barrier beach is largely undeveloped, it is one of the most exposed beaches to sea level rise, flooding and erosion on Nantucket and throughout the Commonwealth.
+Though this five miles of globally-significant barrier beach is largely undeveloped, it is one of the most exposed beaches to sea level rise, flooding, and erosion on Nantucket and throughout the Commonwealth.
 Climate change is threatening the Refuge’s public access, beloved recreational experiences, and fragile habitats and landscapes, including a rare cactus and one of only a few cuspate spit formations in the world.
-Four areas likely to breach have been identified, which, if left without intervention, could close off access to significant portions of the Refuge, and result in loss of pedestrian and OSV access to Great Point and the Lighthouse.
+Four areas likely to breach have been identified, which, if left without intervention, could close off access to significant portions of the Refuge and result in loss of pedestrian and OSV access to Great Point and the Lighthouse.
 The three-phase adaptation project aims to identify resilient intervention methods and adaptation strategies that can maintain beach access and sustain habitat and barrier beach integrity.